stephenrbrownnb/Challenge-01/README.md

 ## Usage

-Site can be navigated using the three links at the top right of the page.
+Site can be found at http://stephenrbrownnb.github.io/Challenge-01/ Site can be navigated using the three links at the top right of the page.

 ![screenshot](assets/images/screenshot.jpg)